evo-company/darq-ui/README.md

 In this url, `task_name` is a field name and `${taskName}` will be replaced with the task name value.
 (This is just an example.
 You may need to adjust it according to your kibana configuration.)

+## Securing the UI

+Since darq-ui is a part of your application, and can run any task, you should consider protecting it with authorization middleware or firewall.

 ## Examples

 In order to run examples you need to install the dependencies: